mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Most of the cities are linked by a vast rail network.
 Steam trains labour across huge areas of wilderness to maintain contact between the towns and cities.
-This enables what passes for a world government to maintain control despite the world’s low tech level.
-The ruling elite are sometimes referred to as ‘rail barons’ by offworlders.
+This enables what passes for a world government to maintain control despite the world's low tech level.
+The ruling elite are sometimes referred to as 'rail barons' by offworlders.
 Only a few cities have the industrial and technical ability to build and maintain the locomotives, rail manufacturing factories and telegraph stations needed to participate in the work of governance.